Skip to main content

 With 490 horsepower on tap and steadfast balance, even the non-Z51 Corvette launches hard and corners confidently.
 Of course, the Z51 Package adds features like performance suspension and dual-mode exhaust, which adds an extra five horsepower for a total of 495, per Car and Driver.
 At the Corvette’s starting price point of around $65,995, no other performance car on the market offers the same budget-friendly brutality.

 However, the 2023 Corvette isn’t just snappy launches and track-ready cornering acumen; the midengine ‘Vette is a surprisingly capable commuter.
-For instance, a GPS-capable electric nose lift can help drivers clear speed bumps and remember where they are on their routes.
+For instance, a GPS-capable electric nose lift can help drivers clear speed bumps and remember where they are on their regular routes.

 What are the cons of a Corvette?